Fuquay-Varina police investigating fatal hit-and-run

 FUQUAY-VARINA, N.C.
-(WTVD) -- Fuquay-Varina police are looking for a car involved with a hit-and-run that killed a man Sunday morning on N. Main Street.
+(WTVD) -- Fuquay-Varina police say a person is in custody after a body was found on N. Main Street next to vehicle debris Sunday morning.

 Authorities said it happened just after 5 a.m. in the 2900 block of N. Main Street when officers found a male body on the side of the road with vehicle debris including a passenger mirror.